 Patient Assistance Transport Scheme (PATS)

-The Patient Assistance Transport Scheme (PATS) is a subsidy program that provides money to pay for some travel, escort and accommodation costs when rural and remote South Australians travel over 100 kilometres each way to see a specialist.
+The Patient Assistance Transport Scheme (PATS) – called PATS for short - is a scheme which provides subsidies towards the cost of travel and accommodation when rural and remote South Australians have to travel to see their nearest medical specialist.

 GPs and Specialist medical practitioners must register and be certified by PATS for portal access.

-- PATS application form - Section 1 for Local Doctors (PDF 1.5MB)
+- Section 1 for Local Doctors (PDF 76KB)

 Phone: 1300 341 684